Image Slider

 When do cherry blossoms bloom in Japan?

-When cherry blossoms bloom in Japan will highly depend on when you're visiting and where you'll be traveling.
-Generally speaking, cities in southern and central Japan (think Fukuoka, Osaka, Kyoto and Tokyo) will see cherry blossoms reach full bloom toward the end of March and early April.
-In Tohoku in Hokkaido, the cherry blossom season is a little later, sometimes as late as early May.
+When cherry blossoms bloom in Japan largely depends on when you're visiting and where you plan to travel.
+Cities in southern and central Japan, such as Fukuoka, Osaka, Kyoto and Tokyo, see cherry blossoms reach full bloom toward the end of March and early April.
+In Tohoku and Hokkaido, the cherry blossom season arrives later, sometimes as late as early May.
 Another factor to consider is the type of cherry blossom tree.
-The most common type in Japan, and the one the JMC's forecast is based on, is the Yoshino tree, but there are over one hundred varieties of cherry trees in Japan — some even bloom in February!
+The most common type in Japan, and the one the JMC's forecast is based on, is the pale pink Yoshino tree.
+However, there are more than 250 varieties of cherry trees in Japan.
+Some species in Shizuoka even bloom as early as February or late January.

 Where are the best spots to see cherry blossoms in Japan?